mitakeck/oreillyfreebook/README.md

 ```
 $ chmod +x oreillyfreebook_*
-$ mv oreillyfreebook_* /usr/loca/bin/
+$ mv oreillyfreebook_* /usr/loca/bin/oreillyfreebook
 ```

 ## Usage

 ```
-$ oreillyfreebook -d directory [-f format] [-c category]
+$ oreillyfreebook -d directory [-f format] [-c category] [-s search-word]
 ```

 ```
 options
   -d directory    Specify the directory to save
   -f format       Specify the ebook format to download; the default is "pdf"
                   "pdf", "mobi", "epub"
   -c category     Specify the ebook category to download;
                   if not specified, all categories will be download
                   "business", "design", "iot", "data", "programming",   "security", "web-platform", "webops"
+  -s search-word  Specify the search word for ebook
 ```

 ```